 LCHF Vs Keto — The Difference On dLife.in

 On dLife.in we do not use LCHF and Keto reversibly.
-For us, Keto diet is a subset of LCHF diet.
+For us, the Keto diet is a subset of the LCHF diet.
 The details have been discussed in a separate article so we will not repeat the entire detail here.
-Here’s why we did not mix-up the two — LCHF & Keto — and kept them as separate diets altogether.
+Here’s why we did not mix up the two — LCHF & Keto — and kept them as separate diets altogether.

 - India’s per capita meat consumption is one of the lowest in the world.

 - We try and avoid reliance on red meat.

 - Indians, by and large, are carb-centric in dietary habits so transitioning to < 30 gms/day carbs would almost become a nightmare.
 Believe me, the Keto diet is not easy.

 - In the absence of animal/poultry proteins for vegetarians, switching directly to the Keto diet severely restricts the food options available.